DIY plastic free alternative to cling wrap – How to Make Reusable Food Wraps

 - Avoid astringent or alcohol cleaning agents – it will degrade the food wrap

 - Don’t put your wraps in the dishwasher or washing machine – they will degrade and/or melt!

 - Don’t use in the microwave or oven – they will melt!

 - Don’t use on raw meats

 - Always cool your food before wrapping it – it might melt!

-- Freeze – they might crack!
+- Never freeze for prolonged periods – they might crack!

 If, after reading this you think it’s all too hard, you can purchase your reusable food wraps here or read my full review on Wrappa food wraps here (coming soon!)